x

 vs "proper" righteousness: (artificial distinction)

-by definition: someone else's righteousness
+alien: someone else's righteousness

 divine: never sinned, ever; can't sin; can't be tempted; can't make mistakes